How to survive working at a startup

 Putting too much energy into lowering the entropy of your startup is guaranteed to end up in burnout.
 And you’ll leave or you’ll get fired.
 Instead you should invest in what will give you compound returns.
 This is a list of behaviours, attitudes, tips and activities you should focus on while working at a startup.
 Your position doesn’t matter.
 This list is generic enough that anyone working at a startup can apply it in their day to day.

 As I always say, these are my truths and they may or may not work for you.
-You can subscribe to my newsletter With a grain of salt and receive an email with updates from time to time.
+Share this post on 🐦 twitter or subscribe to my newsletter With a grain of salt and receive an email with updates from time to time.

 Don’t be a jerk

 Almost every social conflict can ultimately be traced back to a lack of humility, respect and trust.

 So be humble.
 You don’t know what the f*** you’re doing.
 Nobody does.
 You are not special.
 You are not unique.
 You will never do anything remarkable.
 Probably.
 So treat everybody with respect and trust your team.
 If you’re ever going to do anything remarkable, you’re not going to do it alone.